Přívoz

-Přívoz (Prziwos, briefly till 1920 and 1939-1945 also Oderfurt) is a part of the city of Ostrava, Moravian-Silesian Region in the Czech Republic.
-It lies in the Moravian part of the city, in the administrative district of Moravská Ostrava a Přívoz.
+Přívoz (Prziwos, briefly until 1920 and 1939-1945 also Oderfurt) is a municipal part of the city of Ostrava, Moravian-Silesian Region in the Czech Republic.
+It lies in the Moravian part of the city, in the city district of Moravská Ostrava a Přívoz.

+History

-It lies in the historical region of Moravia and was first mentioned in a written document in 1377 as Prsiewoz.
+Přívoz was first mentioned in a written document in 1377 as Prsiewoz.

 Heavy industrialization that occurred in Ostrava in the second half of the 19th century also affected Přívoz.
-Railroad line was built there, coke-processing plant was constructed in 1909 together with a power plant.
-Industrialization had impact also on demographics, influx of migrant workers occurred.
+A railroad line was built there, a coke-processing plant was constructed in 1909 together with a power plant.
+Industrialization had an impact also on demographics, as an influx of migrant workers occurred.

 Přívoz was formerly an independent municipality, in 1900 it gained town rights, in 1924 it became a part of Ostrava.

+Demographics

+Landmarks

 The most important landmark in Přívoz is Immaculate Conception of Virgin Mary Church.

+Notable people

 Polish writer Wiesław Adam Berger was born here, as was German silent film actress Gilda Langer.